Fsun333/EP_390_Final_Instrument_Design/UserManual.md

-# User Manual for [Synth Flute] 🎶
+# User Manual for Synth Flute 🎶

-Welcome to the [Synth Flute] user manual!
+Welcome to the Synth Flute user manual!
 This guide outlines all potential interactions and creative approaches to engage with the instrument.

 ---

 ## 1. Overview of the Instrument

-The [Synth Flute] is designed to be intuitive and expressive, allowing users to create music in an innovative way.
+The Synth Flute is designed to be intuitive and expressive, allowing users to create music innovatively.
 Its key components include:

 - **Microphone Sensor:** Located at the top of the instrument; used to trigger sound through breath control.
 - **Six Buttons:** Arranged for easy access, each corresponding to a specific note.
-- **USB-C Port:** For connecting the instrument to a computer for power and data.
+- **USB-C Port:** Connect the instrument to a computer for power and data.

 ---